 This is the first year that the event has been up and running, so it’s still got a long way to go but so far, I think the work they are doing is great and will no doubt attract more people to attend in the future.

 Overall, I think it’s an extremely exciting time for female artists working in the Scottish music scene, especially around Glasgow.
 With acts such as Bethany Ferrie to release new music this year.
 Also, people such as Emma, who are giving girls a confidence boost in releasing new music.
 Pink Empress Records is a label that I can see prospering and producing more musical talent, across Scotland, in the future.
-Also, organizations such as the Queens of Noise music conference are doing fantastic, innovative work to inspire, educate and encourage girls into working in future jobs in the music sector.
+Also, organizations such as the Queens of Noise music conference are doing fantastic, innovative work to inspire, educate, and encourage girls to work in future jobs in the music sector.